andyjzhong/roast/README.md

 #### JavaScript
 -   Stretch Goal: Allow multiple tabs of menu sections | Add event handlers for when menu tabs are clicked.
+-   Stretch Goal: Additional validation for when payment is insufficient.

 #### HTML & CSS
 -   Style menu tabs and calculator buttons.